cgiotis/black_scholes_estimator/README.md

 # black_scholes_estimator
-Python implementation for loading Options data and calculating their fair price.
+Python implementation for loading options data and calculating their fair price.